Cyfrin/Updraft/courses/full-stack/1-welcome-to-the-course/9-vscode-quickstart/+page.md

 ## Optional: Boosting Productivity with AI Assistants

-VSCode's extensibility allows for powerful add-ons.
+VS Code's extensibility allows for powerful add-ons.
 AI coding assistants can significantly speed up development and learning.
 While optional, they are highly recommended.

 *   **GitHub Copilot & Copilot Chat:** These are popular extensions from GitHub/Microsoft.
     *   **Copilot:** Provides real-time code suggestions and autocompletion as you type.
 Activate suggestions by typing, and accept them using the `Tab` key.
-    *   **Copilot Chat:** Offers a chat interface directly within VSCode, allowing you to ask coding questions, get explanations, debug code, and more, similar to using external tools like ChatGPT or Claude.
+    *   **Copilot Chat:** Offers a chat interface directly within VS Code, allowing you to ask coding questions, get explanations, debug code, and more, similar to using external tools like ChatGPT or Claude.
-*   **Installation:** Open the Extensions view in VSCode (usually the square icon on the left sidebar).
+*   **Installation:** Open the Extensions view in VS Code (usually the square icon on the left sidebar).
 Search for "GitHub Copilot" or "GitHub Copilot Chat" and click "Install".
 You may need to sign in with your GitHub account and potentially set up billing (Copilot is a paid service, though free trials or student packs might be available).
 *   **Alternatives:** Many other AI coding assistants exist, some with free tiers.
-Explore the VSCode Marketplace for options.
+Explore the VS Code Marketplace for options.

 These tools can help you write boilerplate code faster, understand complex concepts, and learn best practices directly within your development environment.

-You now have a solid VSCode setup configured for the course.
+You now have a solid VS Code setup configured for the course.
 You're familiar with the integrated terminal, essential commands, Git installation, project organization, and optional AI tools.
 This foundation will serve you well as we dive into more complex web3 development topics.